Clene Nanomedicine raises $42.5 Million for Novel Treatment of ALS, MS, Parkinson’s Disease

 Other trials are currently enrolling patients.
 More than half of patients have been enrolled and randomized in the Phase 2 RESCUE-ALS study, also being conducted in Australia.
 Furthermore, a Phase 3 blinded clinical ALS trial, the first platform trial of its kind, which is being led by the Sean M. Healey & AMG Center for ALS at Massachusetts General Hospital, recently enrolled its first ALS patients.
 CNM-Au8 has been granted orphan drug designation for the treatment of ALS by the FDA.
 Visit Clinicaltrials.gov for more information on the clinical trials evaluating CNM-Au8.
-Please note that CNM-Au8 is investigational at this point and not approved for use.
+Please note that CNM-Au8 is investigational at this point and not yet approved for consumer use.

 Funds from this round will be used to advance Clene's clinical pipeline, including through the ongoing Phase 3 study at MGH for the treatment of ALS, and multiple Phase 2 clinical trials for the treatment of progressive neurologic impairment seen in people suffering from MS, ALS, and Parkinson's disease.
 In addition, funds will be used to further advance through the clinic an aqueous solution of ionic zinc and silver for anti-viral and anti-microbial uses.

 Clene Nanomedicine, Inc. is a privately held, clinical-stage biopharmaceutical company focused on the development of unique therapeutics for neurodegenerative diseases.
 Clene has developed a novel nanotechnology drug platform for the development of a new class of orally-administered neurotherapeutic drugs.
 Founded in 2013, the company is based in Salt Lake City with R&D and manufacturing operations located in Maryland.
-For more information, please visit www.clene.com.

 Update: 8 January, 2021—Clene Nanomedicine, Inc. closed a merger with Tottenham Acquisition I Limited.
 Proceeds from the transaction totaled approximately $31.9 million.
 The combined company is operating under the name "Clene Inc." Its common stock began to be publically traded on the NASDAQ Capital Market on December 31, 2020 under the ticker symbol “CLNN.”
 Clene’s management team will remain in place following this transaction.